JerrySievert/terraformer-geostore-leveldb/README.md

 ## Developing

-run tests with `npm test`, it will run the node tests and then give you a url, visit that and you will see the browser tests.
+run tests with `npm test`, it will run the node and browser tests.